 I also made a promise years ago that I’d get the pictures out there (we looked at photobooks, yearbooks, and so on, just too expensive).
 So members of 501st MPs, feel free to download them and consider it a promise fulfilled.

 Here’s the first of the many pictures that will make it in here.
 It’s yours truly standing in in front of my HUMVEE.

 Our deployment started in August of 90.
 I was patrol supervisor that day.
 I got up, and got ready to take my team of MPs out on for road duty.
 I shaved, combed my hair, and while dressing, I realized I hadn’t seen any of them.
 So I went knocking on doors.
-They were all up and ready to go, but their eyes fixed on the TVs, and their eyes were wide with disbelief.
+They were all up and ready to go, but their eyes were fixed on the TVs.
+Their eyes were wide with disbelief.
 They were watching the news, and it showed Iraqi tanks rolling into Kuwait City.